Night-time drone attack hits Kyiv as Putin heads to Belarus | Law-Order

 Putin was set to travel Monday to Belarus for talks with its authoritarian leader, Alexander Lukashenko, who allowed Russian forces to use Belarusian territory for invading Ukraine and has close defense links with Moscow.

+It was to be a rare trip to Minsk by Putin, who usually receives Lukashenko at the Kremlin.
+Belarus is believed to have Soviet-era weapons stockpiles that could be useful for Moscow, while Lukashenko needs help with his country's ailing economy.

 Analysts say the Kremlin might look again for some kind of Belarusian military support for its Ukraine operations.
-But the winter weather and Russia's depleted resources mean any attack probably won't come soon, according to the Washington-based Institute for the Study of War.
+But the winter weather and Russia's depleted resources mean any attack probably won't come soon, according to the Institute for the Study of War, a think tank in Washington.

-"The capacity of the Russian military, even reinforced by elements of the Belarusian armed forces, to prepare and conduct effective large-scale mechanized offensive operations in the next few months remains questionable," the think tank said in an assessment published Sunday.
+"The capacity of the Russian military, even reinforced by elements of the Belarusian armed forces, to prepare and conduct effective large-scale mechanised offensive operations in the next few months remains questionable," the think tank said in an assessment published on Sunday.

 It also concluded that ''it is unlikely that Lukashenko will commit the Belarusian military (which would also have to be re-equipped) to the invasion of Ukraine."